National Bank of Fujairah

+National Bank of Fujairah (NBF) is the trading name of National Bank of Fujairah PJSC, a public joint-stock company founded in 1982 by royal decree, with operations commencing in 1984.
+The bank is headquartered in the Emirate of Fujairah, United Arab Emirates, and is listed on the Abu Dhabi Securities Exchange under the symbol “NBF”.

 Business focus

-National Bank of Fujairah provides corporate banking, business banking, personal banking services along with trade finance, treasury, cash management, precious metals and diamonds and Islamic banking support.
+National Bank of Fujairah provides corporate banking, business banking, and personal banking services along with trade finance, treasury, cash management, precious metals and diamonds, and Islamic banking support.
 In 2017, the bank was the first conventional bank to join Nasdaq Dubai’s Islamic Murabaha platform for Islamic financing.
-The bank also offers advisory services through its independent subsidiary, NBF Capital Limited.

-The bank has also launched the ‘NBF Direct’ platform for online and mobile banking for corporate and retail clients.

 Branch network

-The bank has branches across the UAE, with head offices in Dubai and Fujairah.
+The bank has 14 branches across the UAE, with head offices in Dubai and Fujairah.